thriveweb/deking-new/content/pages/about-guarantees.md

   canonicalLink: 'https://www.dekingdecks.com.au/about/guarantees/'
   description: >-
-    The 25 Year Structural Guarantee is specific to the initial purchaser and is transferable to new owners of the home if they agree into the maintenance plan.
+    The 25 Year Structural Guarantee is specific to the initial purchaser and is transferable to new owners of the home if they agree into the annual maintenance plan.
   noindex: false
   title: Our Guarantees | Deking Decks
 ---